claudiosanches/woocommerce-extra-checkout-fields-for-brazil/README.md

 * Primeira versão.

-## Upgrade Notice ##

-### 1.2.1 ###

-* Fixed Birthdate mask.

-### 1.2 ###

-* Added Zip code mask.

-### 1.1 ###

-* Update address Webserice.

-### 1.0 ###

-* Enjoy it.

 ## License ##

 This file is part of WooCommerce Extra Checkout Fields for Brazil.
 WooCommerce Extra Checkout Fields for Brazil is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-WooCommerce Extra Checkout Fields for Brazil is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+WooCommerce Extra Checkout Fields for Brazil is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Author Bio Box.
 If not, see <http://www.gnu.org/licenses/>.